AmmonHepworth/MATH4610/hw1/maceps/macepsMan2.md

 ## Output

-A float type number that is the machine epsilon of a float for the system.
+A double type number that is the machine epsilon of a double for the system.

 ## Example